-Outside areas and boundaries Visually inspected.
-The property is accessed directly from the public footpath at the front elevation.
-Garden grounds to the rear are mainly laid to grass and boundaries are formed in fences.
-Other properties form part of the boundaries.
-It is understood that the off road parking area to the side of the property forms part of the subject.
+Outside areas and boundaries Garden grounds surrounding the property are mainly laid to grass with paved, planted and pebbled areas.
+Off-road parking is laid to stone chips.
+Boundaries are formed in walls.
 Ceilings Visually inspected from floor level.
 Ceilings are plasterboard lined with decorative finishes.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plasterboard/timber lined with decorative finishes.
+Internal walls are plasterboard lined with decorative finishes.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of mixed solid and suspended timber construction, assumed to be overlaid on timber joists.
+Flooring is predominantly of suspended timber construction, assumed to be overlaid on timber joists.
 Floors were all covered.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery finishes are of a traditional timber design.
-There is a timber tread and riser staircase linking ground and first floor levels.
-Kitchen fittings comprise floor and wall mounted units incorporating a plastic sink unit.
-Utility room fittings comprise fitted units incorporating a plastic sink unit.
-Chimney breasts and fireplaces N/A. Internal decorations Visually inspected.
-There are wallpaper, panelled and paintwork finishes throughout.
+Kitchen fittings comprise modern floor mounted units incorporating a composite sink unit and some integral appliances.
+Chimney breasts and fireplaces Not applicable.
+Internal decorations Visually inspected.
+There are wallpaper and paintwork finishes throughout.
+Cellars Not applicable.

-Cellars N/A. Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter and fuse box are located within a bedroom cupboard.
+The meter and consumer unit are located within the hall.
 Gas No mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Bathroom fittings comprise a bath with electric shower over, wc and wash hand basin.
-There are plastic sink units within the kitchen and the utility room.
-WC cloakroom fittings comprise a wc and wash hand basin.
-The wc is fitted with a macerator.
+Plumbers pipework, where visible, is of PVC and copper materials.
+There is a composite sink unit within the kitchen.
+Shower room fittings comprise a shower cubicle with electric shower, WC and wash hand basin.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Space heating is provided by means of a full oil fired central heating system to radiators.
-This is fired by the Grant combination boiler which is located externally.
+This is formed from the Warmflow combination boiler which is located externally.
 This system also serves the hot water supply.
+Externally, there is a PVC oil storage tank.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to the main public sewer.
+I understand that drainage is connected to the main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.